-The RN to BSN program offers four- and eight-week courses, where students can focus on one class at a time while balancing school and their full time jobs.
-Classes are offered online or on-site at the Palomar College Rancho Bernardo Location (upon WASC approval).
-Dual Enrollment classes for Summer 2022 will be held in June, July, and August for students who decide to take classes on-site.* You’ll gain a foundation for professional nursing practice at the baccalaureate level to expand your clinical knowledge and further develop your critical-thinking, communication, and therapeutic skills.
+The RN to BSN program offers four- and eight-week courses, where students can focus on one class at a time while balancing school and their full-time jobs.
+Courses are offered online or on-site at the Palomar College Rancho Bernardo Location (upon WASC approval).
+Dual/bridge Enrollment classes are available to students with a 50% tuition reduction and about 47% tuition reduction as soon as you fully transfer to the RN-BSN at NU within a year of passing your NCLEX and earning your RN license.
+You’ll gain a foundation for professional nursing practice at the baccalaureate level to expand your clinical knowledge and further develop your critical thinking, communication, and therapeutic skills.

 *Subject to WASC approval and pandemic-related local State and Federal guidance.